 - Brittle, crumbly, or rough texture

-- Nail lifting slightly from the nail bed
+- Partial lifting from the nail bed

 - Mild odor in some cases